 This is what you can get if you’re willing to shell out a few extra bucks.
-It’s one of the highest quality set of speakers you can buy.
-JBL GTO series of speakers feature a great modern design.
+It’s one of the highest quality sets of speakers you can buy.
+JBL GTO series of speakers features a great modern design.
 They are constructed well, and they are built to last.
-JBL is well-known for their high quality speakers that have made showings at countless concerts and events.
+JBL is well-known for its high-quality speakers that have made showings at countless concerts and events.
 The company’s pedigree is highlighted by several audio innovations and countless manufacturing successes.
-And their long time dedication to audio systems allowed them to be one of the best car speaker brands.
+And their long-time dedication to audio systems allowed them to be one of the best car speaker brands.

-The price of JBL GTO speakers are usually at a perfect balance.
-Some car speaker can cost up to a few hundred dollars.
+The price of JBL GTO speakers is usually at a perfect balance.
+Some car speakers can cost up to a few hundred dollars.
 You can usually find a set of JBL GTO speakers for around $90 (some models are sold for less).
 This stood out to us as not being too cheap, but not on the expensive side either.

 The design of GTO Premium grilles is very appealing.
 They’re practically simplicity personified.
 The best thing about these speakers is their 93 dB sensitivity rating – the highest among the auto speakers we reviewed.
-This means, these speakers can yield the loudest volume using less power.
-When you combine the highest sensitivity rating(93 dB) with one of the highest continuous power handling rating (125 Watts), you get speakers that can deliver soul shaking music.
+This means these speakers can yield the loudest volume using less power.
+When you combine the highest sensitivity rating(93 dB) with one of the highest continuous power handling ratings (125 Watts), you get speakers that can deliver soul-shaking music.

 We’ve reviewed plenty of Infinity speakers on this site before, and the story hasn’t changed.
 Infinity produces quality speakers for a great price.
-If you are on budget and wanting to keep your set under $50,we can’t think of a better option for a set of speakers than Infinity Reference Series.
-Infinity Reference speakers are highly recommended for people who aren’t into bass heavy music.
+If you are on a budget and want to keep your set under $50, we can’t think of a better option for a set of speakers than the Infinity Reference Series.
+Infinity Reference speakers are highly recommended for people who aren’t into bass-heavy music.
 You can (and you must) certainly sub these speakers out for another of your choosing in case big bass is high on your list of priorities.

 Infinity speakers produce good sound, no more, no less.
 Our only complaint was the lack of low-end frequency.
-That being said, the little bass produced by these speakers sounds thin and lacks punch and fullness that you’ll hear with speakers that can reach deeper frequency response.
+That being said, the little bass produced by these speakers sounds thin and lacks the punch and fullness that you’ll hear with speakers that can reach a deeper frequency response.
 The lack of low notes won’t feel as lively.
-However, despite this criticism,we’ve heard from a ton of you who have used and loved these speakers.
+However, despite this criticism, we’ve heard from a ton of you who have used and loved these speakers.